CONTACT OTTO HERE

 15352 KCB70M1 sawback, wirecutter bayonet with scabbard and green leather leg tie.
 Eickhorn/NWM.
 The only defect to note is that the wirecutter stud is broken off from the scabbard.

 14319 Leather and Brass retaining tab for No4 scabbards in P37 frogs.
 Brass rivet buckle closure.

 11866 M1916 bayonet with full length blade.
 Janzen originally identified it as "M1894/14" and corrected it in his end notes.
 Blade sharpened with some grinding marks.

-12638 M1916 Long bayonet with scabbard AND FROG.
+12638 M1916 Long bayonet with scabbard.
 Janzen originally identified it as "M1894/14" and corrected it in his end notes.
 Unsharpened blade remains full length.

 13341 M1884 Jarmann Cruciform bayonet.
 Serial number 9.